-Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 23 students on approved overloads can go up to 23 credits Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х
+Minimum Maximum 12 23

-G4 Do tuition and fees vary by undergraduate instructional program?
+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?

 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?